 DO bring jackets, sweaters, hoodies, button shirts, t-shirts, blouses, scarfs or neckties.
 If you want more looks, wearing layers is an easy and quick way to do it!

 Now let's talk about busy patterns, pictures, text and logos.
 Did your eye pull to the pictures below when you started to read this?
 They are distracting.
 Please do NOT wear them for your headshot!
 You want your face to be the focus — not what you are wearing.
 It is best to stick with solid colors.

-Not to body shame you, but if you do NOT have muscular or slim arms, please do NOT wear a sleeveless shirt (a.k.a. tang top or wife beater).
+If you do NOT have muscular or slim arms, please do NOT wear a sleeveless shirt.
 You can wear one under a jacket or sweater though!
 In fact, it is great when you can layer cloths!

 Also PLEASE bring clean, wrinkle-free cloths on a hanger.
 Pants and shoes do not matter so much.
 Headshots are taken from just above the waistline.
 But do wear some kind of bottoms as I am not shooting nudes either!